For Brittany Taylor Only The Sky Is the Limit on a Fruit-Based Diet

 With so much focus on wellbeing, it didn’t take long for me to start noticing connections between the foods I ate and how I felt.
 Despite recognizing that certain foods were not ideal for me, however, I couldn’t seem to find any major players I could cut out to dramatically change the state of my health.
 By the time I was 21, I had stopped eating dairy, gluten, most “processed” items, and I was searching for more answers.

-Meanwhile, I was still pursuing fitness, which, since graduating from high school and moving away from regular participation in sports teams, mostly meant doing basic cardio and strength workouts at a gym, attending yoga classes and running outside, I didn’t even know what high calorie powders were.
+Meanwhile, I was still pursuing fitness, which, since graduating from high school and moving away from regular participation in sports teams, mostly meant doing basic cardio and strength workouts at a gym, attending yoga classes and running outside, I didn’t even know what high calorie powders were, once i started to get to know the self-paced online college courses and degree programs things changed.
 My days were busy, and I liked them that way.
 In stagnation, I felt depressed; in movement, I felt productive, like I was literally moving toward something.

 I have always felt a deep-seated need to travel, and it was this desire that led me to spend half of my college years living and studying abroad in Costa Rica.
 My time there felt fulfilling and important for my overall growth.
 I had left home for the first significant amount of time, became fluent in Spanish, fell in love, traveled through Central America on my own and started my journey toward minimalism.
 One area that I let slide, though, was my health.